 Egress Window Requirements

 Many municipalitiesโ€™ building codes actually require egress windows in livable spaces below the fourth floor.
 Codes require the window be a certain size so that an adult can exit safely and swiftly.
-The International Residential Code (IRC) sets the qualifications for an egress window to be considered an emergency escape.
+The International Residential Code (IRC) sets the qualifications for an egress window to be considered part of an emergency escape route.

 The area directly outside the egress window must also meet specific requirements, such as being installed below ground level (also called โ€œbelow gradeโ€) and including a window well.
 A window well is a U-shaped barrier made of ribbed metal or plastic.
 It prevents water from pooling around the window and allows more access to the emergency exit.